emwap/stream-paper/paper.md

 [^remember]: The helper function `remember'` is needed to get the types right.

-Now the result is a pure `Array` value rather than a monadic one.
+The result is now a pure `Array` value rather than a monadic one.
 This means that we can hide all uses of monads from the user and provide a pure interface to streams.
 However, in order to make use of mutability, one has still to write monadic code (or use canned solutions, such as `recurrence`).

 # Related Work